HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-6 RF exposure.md

 *As the station licensee, you're responsible for ensuring that no one is exposed to RF radiation beyond the FCC limits*. {{< link id="T0C13" >}} This includes you, your family, neighbors, and even passersby if your antenna is near public areas.

-> **Key Concept:** The primary concern with RF exposure is tissue heating, not genetic damage. *The station licensee is responsible for ensuring compliance with RF exposure limits.*
+> **Key Information:** The primary concern with RF exposure is tissue heating, not genetic damage. *The station licensee is responsible for ensuring compliance with RF exposure limits.*

 #### RF Safety and Frequency Considerations